Lotsee Patterson

-Lotsee Patterson (formerly Lotsee Smith; b.
+Lotsee Patterson (née Smith; b.
 1931) is a Comanche librarian, educator, and founder of the American Indian Library Association.
 She has written numerous articles on collection development, tribal libraries and Native American Librarianship.

-A Native American, Lotsee Patterson first became interested in collecting Native American objects, as her mother was a collections director.
-In the late 1950s, she read the 1983 publication The Museum Handbook of Native American History.
-She saw that Native Americans were less well documented than other cultures and often paid exorbitant prices for materials that were soon obsolete.
+Lotsee Patterson is Native American and became interested in collecting Native American objects because her mother was a collections director.
 Patterson is a University of Oklahoma Professor Emeritus of Library and Information Studies.

 Early life and education

 Patterson was born in 1931 and raised in southwestern Oklahoma, on a Native American land allotment near the town of Apache, Oklahoma.
 She started her professional career as a teacher at Boone School in 1959, a rural public school without a library.
 She taught at Riverside Indian School as well.
 These experiences led her to commit her professional life to determining the library needs of Native Americans and developing tribal libraries throughout the nation.

 She attended the Oklahoma College for Women and earned a Bachelor of Science degree (B.S.) in 1959.
 She received her Masters of Library Science (MLS) from the University of Oklahoma in 1969.
 In 1979, she completed her Ph.D.in Educational Technology, also at the University of Oklahoma.
 During her graduate studies, she focused on procuring money for training librarians on how to work productively with Native American students and in selecting Native American materials of high quality.